estherpadrao/Final-Capstone-/README.md

 | Build Network | Walk/bike/drive/transit graph construction, Census ACS fetch | 2–8 min |
 | Compute | Dijkstra travel times (all hex pairs), accessibility model, scoring | 1–5 min |

-A **status bar** at the bottom of the page shows the current stage and completion.
+A **status log** at the bottom of the page shows the current stage and completion.

 ### Subsequent runs — parameter changes only (~10–60 sec)